felixblog/edu/dev/Monomi e Polinomi/Esercizi_Monomi_Polinomi.md

 #### Laboratorio

-a) Risolvi i punti a) e c) esercizio con la sequenza di comandi GEOGEBRA:
+a) Risolvi i punti a) e c) dell'esercizio con la sequenza di istruzioni GEOGEBRA riportata di seguito:

 1.  $e8a: $$a^2 b^ {2}+a^ 2-b^ {2}-2a^ {2} b^ 2 +a^2$ &#9166;
 2.  $\dfrac{1}{5}ab -2a +1 + \dfrac{1}{3}a -5 +\dfrac{4}{5}ab$  &#9166;